Published: September 13, 2022

 return totp.verify(code_to_verify)

-1. User registers: When a user registers for an account on your application or website, you'll first store their hashed password securely in the database, just as you would with any regular password-based authentication system When we save their hashed passwords, we also generate a Base32 Secret using secret_key_gen() to enable TOTP for the user, and save this in the users table within our database aswell.
+When a user registers for an account on your application, you'll store their hashed password securely in the database, just as you would with any regular password-based authentication system.
+Additionally, generate a Base32 secret using secret_key_gen() to enable TOTP for the user, and save this in your users table.

-3. TOTP: The TOTP algorithm uses the HMAC-SHA1 (Hash-based Message Authentication Code with SHA-1) to generate the one-time passwords.
-The algorithm takes the secret key and the current timestamp as input and produces a unique, time-based OTP
+The TOTP algorithm uses HMAC-SHA1 (Hash-based Message Authentication Code with SHA-1) to generate one-time passwords.
+The algorithm takes the secret key and the current timestamp as input, producing a unique, time-based OTP that changes every 30 seconds.

-4. Validation: When the user attempts to log in, along with their regular password, they will also be asked for the one-time password.
-The server uses the stored secret key associated with the user's account, and the current time, to calculate the expected OTP.
-It then compares the entered OTP with the expected OTP.
-If they match, the user is successfully authenticated.
-This is what we use validate_otp for.
+When users attempt to log in, they provide both their regular password and the current one-time password from their authenticator app.
+The server uses the stored secret key associated with the user's account and the current time to calculate the expected OTP, then compares it with the entered OTP for authentication.

-To account for slight variations in time between the server and the user's device, a small grace period is usually allowed during OTP verification.
-For example, if the OTP generated for the user is not accepted, the server may check the OTPs for the previous and next time steps as well, to accommodate minor time differences.
+To account for slight variations in time between the server and the user's device, a small grace period is typically allowed during OTP verification.
+If the current OTP is not accepted, the server may check the OTPs for the previous and next time steps as well, accommodating minor time differences.

-As a developer, you might want to implement a backup mechanism for users to regain access in case they lose their TOTP device.
-This could include backup codes or alternative two-factor authentication methods, such as SMS or email verification.
+As a developer, you should implement a backup mechanism for users to regain access if they lose their TOTP device.
+This could include: